nwtime/ntpwww/content/en/archives/hints/sgi.md

 If you use a local clock on an RS-232 line, look into the kernel configuration stuff with regard to improving the input latency (check out `/usr/sysgen/master.d/[sduart|cdsio]`).
 I have a Kinemetrics OM-DC hooked onto `/dev/ttyd2` (the second CPU board RS-232 port) on an SGI Crimson, and setting the `duart_rsrv_duration` flag to 0 improves things a bit.

-Steve Clift, CSIRO Marine Labs, Hobart, Australia (clift@ml.csiro.au)
+Steve Clift, CSIRO Marine Labs, Hobart, Australia